 Use this instruction only in conjunction with an applicable "particular rights" instruction, such as Instructions 9.9–9.33.
 Such an instruction should set forth the additional elements a plaintiff must establish to prove the violation of the particular constitutional right or federal law at issue.

 In addition, use this instruction only when Monell liability is based on the acts of a final policymaker.
-For other bases of Monell liability, see Instructions 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Official Policy, Practice, or Custom—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof), and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on Policy of Failure to Train—Elements and Burden of Proof).
+For other bases of Monell liability, see Instructions 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Unlawful Official Policy or Widespread Practice or Custom—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof), and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on a Policy that Fails to Prevent Violations of Law or a Policy of Failure to Train—Elements and Burden of Proof).

-As noted in the Introductory Comment to this chapter, § 1983 liability of a local governing body lies only when "action pursuant to official municipal policy of some nature caused a constitutional tort," and not on the basis of respondeat superior.
+As noted in the Introductory Comment to this chapter, § 1983 liability of a local governing body may not be based on respondeat superior.
 Monell v.
 Dep’t of Soc.
 Servs. of N.Y., 436 U.S. 658, 691 (1978).
 Such liability may attach when the official or employee who caused a constitutional violation was acting as a "final policymaker."
 Lytle v.
 Carl, 382 F.3d 978, 981 (9th Cir.2004).
 "To hold a local governing body liable for an official’s conduct, the plaintiff must first show that the official (1) had final policymaking authority concerning the action … at issue; and (2) was the policymaker for the local governing body for the purposes of the particular act."
 Goldstein v.
 City of Long Beach, 715 F.3d 750, 753 (9th Cir.2013) (citations omitted).

-A plaintiff seeking to establish municipal liability must demonstrate that the government "had a deliberate policy, custom, or practice that was the ‘moving force’ behind the constitutional violation he suffered.’"
+A plaintiff seeking to establish municipal liability under this theory must demonstrate that an action of the final policymaker "was the ‘moving force’ behind the constitutional violation he suffered."
 Gravelet-Blondin v.
-Shelton, 728 F.3d 1086, 1096 (9th Cir.2013) (emphasis in original).
+Shelton, 728 F.3d 1086, 1096 (9th Cir.2013).
 "To meet this requirement, the plaintiff must show both causation-in-fact and proximate causation."
 Id.